Immersion Program at Hatch

 6th, 7th & 8th Grades

 Sixth, seventh, and eighth grade students continue their immersion coursework by participating in the new Spanish Language Arts core class (2 periods) during the regular school day.
 These classes cover the same grade-level standards that are taught in the mainstream English Language Arts; however, they are conducted in both English and Spanish.
 Students are placed in these classes pending various assessments and their academic record.
-This is a pilot program for the 2016-2017 school year.

 * An exiting 8th grade student will have the ability to read novels in Spanish and be familiar with conventions of Spanish grammar, in addition to understanding the grade-level Common Core standards for Language Arts.
 Additionally, an 8th grade student will have an understanding of a variety of cultures and be able to converse fluently in English and Spanish.